 Also included must be hiking trousers, two pair of waterproof gloves (one heavy and one lightweight), a balaclava or beanie, one change of inner socks and thick hiking socks per day, a scarf or neck gaiter, and a wide hat that offers good protection from the sun.

 Hiking boots should be 100% waterproof, ideally have good ankle support, and be properly worn-in.
 Carry a second pair of lighter waterproof shoes for the evenings.

 Luggage and Bedding

-Dedicated photographers carrying serious wildlife lenses for a safari leg of a visit to Tanzania will find little use for them on Kilimanjaro (a 28-70 zoom or similar should suffice for most situations on the mountain).
-And they will either need to carry surplus camera gear themselves, or entrust it to a porter, in both cases with some risk of it getting wet or receiving rough treatment.
+You will either need to carry surplus camera gear yourself or entrust it to a porter.
+Be aware that there’s a risk of it getting wet or receiving rough treatment.
 The better option is to leave excess camera gear locked up somewhere safely for the duration of the hike.

 Food and Snacks

 It’s customary for meals to be included in a Kilimanjaro tour, but these should be supplemented by a stash of light and portable energy-rich snacks.

 These might include energy bars, dried fruit, nuts, chocolate, biscuits, glucose powder, and the like.
 These items are sometimes available at the huts on the Marangu Route but at vastly inflated prices.